dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

  **#2.3** Using the “storage-authzdb-style”-file, this virtual user-name is then mapped to the actual UNIX user-ID 4 and group-IDs 4 and define the rights on read/write.

-The first and the second "/" are home and root directories respectivly.
+The first and the second "/" are home and root directories respectively.